mjpramirez/Volvo-DataX/README.md

-# Pedestrian and bicyclist intention monitoring and prediction
+# **An End-to-end System for Pedestrian Intention Detection using Bounding Box and Skeletal Features**

-Collaborative research between Volvo Cars, UC Berkeley, and Chalmers University.
+Collaborative research project between Volvo Cars USA & Sweden, UC Berkeley, and Chalmers University.

+Team:

+Instructions to run the repo: